freezin-fire/JusticiaDB/README.md

 ## Contributing

-If you'd like to contribute to the Police Database System project, please follow these steps:
+If you'd like to contribute to this project, please follow these steps:

 1. Fork the repository on GitHub.